A Single Progenitor Model for GW150914 and GW170104: Single Progenitor Model

-\end{widetext} where $-1 \leq \spin \leq 1$ is the dimensionless BH spin parameter, $\chi$ is the squared ratio of impact speed to escape speed from the BH, and the superscript $i$ ($f$) denotes the quantity before (after) impact.
-Hence the clump impacts can alter the BH spin by $\sim 8 \%$ for an initially maximumly spinning BH.
+\end{widetext} where $-1 \leq \spin \leq 1$ is the dimensionless BH spin parameter, $L^i_{\mbh} \equiv \spin G (M^i_{\mbh})^2/c$ is the BH angular momentum, $\chi$ is the squared ratio of impact speed to escape speed from the BH (the speed of light), and the superscript $i$ ($f$) denotes the quantity before (after) impact.
+Hence, the clump impacts can alter the BH spin by $\sim 8 \%$ for an initially maximumly spinning BH.
 For a two times more massive clump, and an initial BH spin of $\spin = 0.16$, the above ratio reaches unity, and the clump impact could completely rearrange the BH spin.
 Note that the above result implies that the BH spin would have a value $\spin \sim N^{-1/2} \sim 0.2$ for $N\sim 25$, this is in agreement with the observed spins of GW150914.

-While the above processes could result in a BHB with misaligned spins, they do not require it, they simply offer a channel for misalignment to occur.
+While the above processes could result in a BBH with misaligned spins, they do not require it, they simply offer a channel for misalignment to occur.
 Such a misalignment could lead to spin-orbital precession of the binary.
 Precession could leave an observational imprint in the GW \citep[\textit{e.g.},][]{Blanchet:2014LRR} and EM \citep{StoneLoebBerg:2013} signatures of inspiral.
 However, precession could be problematic for jet breakout \citep{ZhangWoosley+2004}, quenching the EM counterpart, or shortening what would otherwise be longer bursts.
-However, there is presently no strong evidence for precession in the LIGO data \citep{GW150914:spinprec:2016, GW170104:2017}.
+There is presently no strong evidence for precession in the LIGO data \citep{GW150914:spinprec:2016, GW170104:2017}.

+The final state of the collapsing clumps that make up the two proto-BH swarms is not clear.
+Given their initial compact size ($\Lambda_J$), they could collapse to BHs, but future work needs to clarify this.
+If the clumps do not collapse to BHs, then feeding of either proto-BH by clump collisions could lead to large EM bursts that could clear out gas, possibly via jets, from the core before merger of the final $30\Msun+30\Msun$ BBH.